DavideFrr/ibmqx_experiments/README.md

 ## Utility

+The core of the problem is to find the qubit that is most connected;
+by most connected we mean that it can be connected (directly or not) by means of cnot gates to as many other qubits as possible.

 [utility.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/utility.py)
 contains all the functions needed to find the most connected qubit, given coupling-map, and than proceed to create the circuits for envariance demonstration and parity learning respectivly.

-As already mentioned, the core of the problem is to find the qubit that is most connected;
-by most connected we mean that it can be connected (directly or not) by means of cnot gates to as many other qubits as possible.
+We have designed an algorithm that, given the map and the number of qubits to be used in the experiment, finds the most connected qubit and start building the GHZ circuit from that qubit.
+By most connected, we mean that the qubit can be reached by as many other qubits as possible through directed paths in the coupling map.

-The algorithm starts from a source node and explores the paths that goes from there, every time a new node is reached, it’s added to the list of visited ones from the previously mentioned source node and a counter for the visited node is incremented by one.
-If during the exploration of the paths exiting from the current source node an already visited node is reached, the algorithm ignores it and goes back to the previous one (if we have already visited that ode starting from the current source, than every path that goes from it has already been explored or is going to be).
+The objective is to assign every node _x_ a rank, defined as the number of nodes that can reach _x_ along the directed edges of the coupling map.
+The node with the highest rank is then selected as the starting point for building the circuit.

-All of the above is done by the [explore()](https://github.com/DavideFrr/ibmqx_experiments/blob/5ce0942c3b50fe4455d19118e54a391c6cdccfa2/utility.py#L55) method which is called by the [ranking()](https://github.com/DavideFrr/ibmqx_experiments/blob/5ce0942c3b50fe4455d19118e54a391c6cdccfa2/utility.py#L66) method, whose objective is to assign a rank (the counter incremented when a node is reached) to every node based on how many nodes can reach it.
+All of the above is done by the [explore()](https://github.com/DavideFrr/ibmqx_experiments/blob/5ce0942c3b50fe4455d19118e54a391c6cdccfa2/utility.py#L55) function which is called by [ranking()](https://github.com/DavideFrr/ibmqx_experiments/blob/5ce0942c3b50fe4455d19118e54a391c6cdccfa2/utility.py#L66), whose objective is to assign a rank (the counter incremented when a node is reached) to every node based on how many nodes can reach it.
 The node with the higher rank will be selected as the start point for building our circuit.

-After the most connected node/qubit has been found, the [create_path()](https://github.com/DavideFrr/ibmqx_experiments/blob/5ce0942c3b50fe4455d19118e54a391c6cdccfa2/utility.py#L97) method explores the map backwards and ﬁrst connects all the qubits for which a classic CNOT gate is feasible.
+As soon as the most connected qubit has been found, the [create_path()] function is executed, in order to obtain a path connecting all the qubits that must be involved in the GHZ circuit.

-Then, it starts connecting the other qubits with inverse-CNOT gates.
-In this way, we can keep the number of gates to a minimum, assuming that every gate we add to the circuit brings a certain amount of error with it.
+The [place_cnot()] function walks the aforementioned path and uses the [cnot()] function to put across each node pair either a CNOT or an inverse-CNOT gate, depending on the direction of the link dictated by the coupling map.
+Parameter _[k]_ in [place_cnot()] allows to reuse the function to build other circuits than GHZ.
+More specifically, _k=11_ corresponds to the GHZ circuit.

 _ibmqx5 coupling-map graphic rapresentation_: